Written by: Michael Den Boer on September 19th, 2013

 Synopsis: The last remaining male descendant of a cursed family refuses to let his sister marry that man she loves because he believes that the only way to end his families curse is by ending their blood line.

-House of Usher was directed by Roger Corman who would go onto direct seven more films that were adapted from the works of Edgar Allen Poe.
+House of Usher was directed by Roger Corman who would go onto direct seven more films that were adapted from the works of Edgar Allan Poe.
 Well technically six more, since The Haunted Place is a Poe adaption in name only and story has been adapted from a story written by H. P. Lovecraft.

 Key collaborators on House of Usher include screenwriter Richard Matheson (‘The Twilight Zone’, I am Legend), Composer Les Baxter (Black Sabbath, Baron Blood) and cinematographer Floyd Crosby a frequent collaborator of Roger Corman’s.

-When Roger Corman embarked on series of films based on the works of Edgar Allen Poe.
+When Roger Corman embarked on series of films based on the works of Edgar Allan Poe.
 He was primarily known for directing about rebellious teenagers and schlocky B movie monster films.
 With the most notably of these pre Poe films being Little Shop of Horrors.

 Besides the increased budgets, the other area that stands out head and shoulders about Corman’s films starting with House of Usher and beyond is his marked improvement as a filmmaker.
 And I am not talking baby steps or a slight transformation.
 Virtually overnight (literally over the course of one film) he formulates a distinctive visual style that he would become synonymous with him from here on out.